CleverCloud/cliparse-node/README.md

    value: `stringParser`
  - `description`: a single-line description of what the argument is about.
  - `default`: value used if the argument is not given any value
+ - `complete`: a function returning completion results for the argument.
+Default
+   value: a function returning an empty result.

 ### `command`